PaNOSC-ViNYL/ase/doc/ase/lattice.rst

 are a few important lattices with a basis.
 The modules can create lattices with any orientation (see below).
-These modules can be used to create surfaces with any crystal structure and any orientation by later adding a vacuum layer with :func:`lattice.surface.AddVacuum`.
+These modules can be used to create surfaces with any crystal structure and any orientation by later adding a vacuum layer with :func:`lattice.surface.add_vacuum`.

 Example
 -------